Particular/docs.particular.net/architecture/azure/compute.md

 ---
 title: Azure compute services
-summary:
+summary: Describes multiple options (Serverless, PaaS, Containers, IaaS) offered by Azure to host the Particular Service Platform.
 reviewed: 2023-07-18
 callsToAction: ['solution-architect', 'poc-help']
 ---

-Azure offers a [wide range of options](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree) for hosting and running system components, ranging from full control of a virtual machine, including the operating system, to fully managed services.
+Azure offers a [wide variety of options](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree) for hosting and running system components, ranging from full control of a virtual machine, including the operating system, to fully managed services.

 The Particular Service Platform may be hosted using several Azure hosting models: